samson-ashna/RIMA-Recipe-Management-App/README.md

 - [x] Create User Profile:  Ask the user to enter username, allergies or dietary restrictions/preferences .
 Priority: High.
 Cost: 1 day
 - [x] View User Profile: As a user I want to be able to view my user profile information (username, dietary restrictions/preferences).
 Priority: High.
 Cost: 1 day
 - [x] Edit User Profile:  As an app user, I want to be able to modify my user information.
 Priority: High.
 Cost: 1 day
+- [x] Create a Dietary Restrictions Survey: Ask the user to go through a series of questions to customize likes, dislikes, and other preferences for the user's profile and recommended recipe search results.
+Priority: High.
+Cost: 2 days
+- [x] User LogIn: Create a User Login to come back to the app with saved progress each time.
+Priority: High.
+Cost: 2 days
+- [x] User SignUp: Create a User Sign Up Page to create new user accounts to save recipies and find new recipies.
+Priority: High.
+Cost: 2 days